barisbozkurt/auto-assess-rhythm-imitation/ML_experiments/siamese/README.md

 * audio_path_trn_per: Database directory for train performance files.
 * audio_path_test_per: Database directory for test performance files.
 * audio_path_ref_per: : Database directory for reference files.

+If onset features are fed into Siamese network, then the features can be obtained using the codes under ../data_processing folder.
+Or, onset labels could be fed into the network.
+Moreover, Siamese network can use the onset point obtained using the DNN-based onset detection which can be trained with experiments/train_onset.py.

+We train DNN-based onset detection with spectrogram features.
+The spectrogram can be obtained using compute_spectrogram method in utils.py.
+The input to the DNN-based onset detection is onset labels.
+However, we pre-process the onset labels using the get_binary_labels method in utils.py.